ManicodeSecurity/Defending-DevOps/labs/8-K8S-Cluster-Secrets/lab.md

 ```

 ## Task 2: Using Manifests to Deploy Secrets
-Sticking to IaaS principals, we want to avoid creating secrets using the command line.
+Sticking to DevOps principals, we want to avoid creating secrets using one-off commands.
 We will now create our MySQL password using a YAML manifest located in the `manifests/secrets` directory.

 1. To simplify things, we first tear down our cluster.
 Run the following command in both the `manifests/api` and `manifests/mysql` directories to delete the running Deployments and Services:
 ```